-242 History of Philosophy: Medieval and Renaissance Philosophy The Middle Ages was a period of great assimilation and synthesis of the price of t
+242 History of Philosophy: Medieval and Renaissance Philosophy

-The Middle Ages was a period of great assimilation and synthesis of elements of Christian revelation, classical philosophy and Islamic culture.
-In this course students will read writings by St. Anselm, St. Bonaventure, Occam, St. Thomas Aquinas and Nichols of Cusa in order to understand the process of philosophical assimilation involved in constructing a Christian philosophy.
-Since the Renaissance was a period of intensification of the medieval synthesis students will be exposed to the thought of Pico, Ficino and Bruno.
-(Spring)
+The Middle Ages was a period of great synthesis of elements of Christian revelation, classical philosophy and Islamic culture.
+In this course students will read writings by St. Anselm, St. Bonaventure, Occam, St. Thomas Aquinas and Nicholas of Cusa in order to understand the process of philosophical assimilation involved in constructing a Christian philosophy.
+Since the Renaissance intensified the medieval synthesis, students will be exposed to the thought of Pico, Ficino and Bruno.
+(Fall)